ariga/atlas/doc/md/guides/deploying/ecs-fargate.md

 }
 ```

-To make sure that the ECS task has access to the secrets, we will need to create add to the
+To make sure that the ECS task has access to the secrets, we will need to add to the
 task's IAM role a policy that allows it to access the secrets.
 This will look something
 similar to: